lvanschilfgaarde/lordcephei.github.io/pages/fpintrotut.md

 Now take a look at the output file "out.lmfsc".
 Look for the line beginning with "iors", again around line 60, and you will see that the guess density was read from the restart file "rst.si".
 The rst file was created after the single iteration.
 Now move to the end of the file, the "it 8 of 20" indicates that the calculation converged after 8 iterations.
 At the end of each iteration the total energies (KS and HF) are printed and a check is made for self-consistency.
 Two parameters conv and convc were given in the ctrl file and these specify the self-consistency tolerances for the total energy and root mean square (RMS) change in the density.
 The change in the density can be tracked by grepping the output for 'DQ' and the change in the energy can be tracked by grepping for 'ehk=-'.

 And that's it!
-You now have a self-consistent density.
+You now have a self-consistent density and looked at some basic properties such as the band gap and total energy.

 <hr style="height:5pt; visibility:hidden;" />
 ### Additional exercises